Erudika/erudika.github.io/source/_posts/Saving-money-on-DynamoDB-with-Global-Secondary-Indexes.md

 img: img9.jpg
 ---

-Amazon's DynamoDB is a fully managed database service running inside the AWS cloud which is super-scalable and fast.
+**Amazon's DynamoDB** is a fully managed database service running inside the AWS cloud which is super-scalable and fast.
 It is perfect for write-intensive workflows and low-latency queries.
 Its main advantages are the adjustable read and write performance and global secondary indexes (GSI).

 We migrated from Cassandra to DynamoDB a while back.
 This decision was taken mainly because of the tunable performance and also because it's a managed service and we had one less thing to maintain.
-Later we found out that global indexes would help us save a lot of extra costs and so we implemented a simple solution, which we call "shared tables".
+Later we found out that global indexes could help us save a lot of extra costs and so we implemented a simple solution, which we call "shared tables".

 <!-- more -->